 Strong seismic ground shaking?

 Less than Significant Impact.
-See the response to item (a)(i) above.
+See the response to item (a)(1) above.

 Seismic-related ground failure, including liquefaction?

 Less than Significant Impact.
-See the response to item (a)(i) above.
+See the response to item (a)(1) above.

 Landslides?

 Less than Significant Impact.
-See the response to item (a)(i) above.
+See the response to item (a)(1) above.

 Result in substantial soil erosion or the loss of topsoil?

 Less than Significant Impact.
-Some wineries permitted under the General Order are likely to apply winery process water to an LAA.
+Some wineries permitted under the General Order may perform construction on subsurface disposal systems for modification or installation to best achieve compliance with the General Order.
+Construction projects associated with new or expanding wineries are not permitted by this General Order.
+Another potential source for erosion is from winery process water applied to land or a LAA.
 Some of those facilities may allow stormwater to run off the LAA; however, winery process water will not be applied at that time, reducing the amount of water available to erode soil.
-In addition, erosion is unlikely to occur due to the limited areal extent of an LAA, precipitation falling on the surrounding area is typically diverted around the LAA, and most LAAs have an agricultural crop, which provides stabilizing turf or plant roots reducing erosion.
-Use of winery process water and/or stormwater ponds will result in less water being discharged to an LAA.
-Much of the precipitation that falls on an LAA will infiltrate rather than run off reducing the amount of water discharged to surface water bodies.
+In addition, erosion is unlikely to occur due to the limited areal extent of a LAA, precipitation falling on the surrounding area is typically diverted around the LAA, and most LAAs have an agricultural crop, which provides stabilizing turf or plant roots reducing erosion.
+Use of winery process water and/or stormwater ponds will result in less water being discharged to a LAA.
+Much of the precipitation that falls on a LAA will infiltrate rather than run off reducing the amount of water discharged to surface water bodies.
 Reducing the surface water discharge also reduces the potential for hydromodification of a surface water body channel.
-A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; the issue of potential soil erosion or the loss of top soil due to water runoff will be evaluated on a site-specific basis at that time.
+Furthermore, the General Order requires all wineries to conduct ongoing inspections of the winery ponds and disposal areas for evidence of erosion and implement necessary corrections.
+A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; the issue of potential soil erosion or the loss of top soil due to water runoff or any construction activities will be evaluated on a site-specific basis at that time.
 The General Order itself will have a less than significant impact to cause soil erosion.

-Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or offsite landslide, lateral spreading, subsidence, liquefaction or collapse?

 Less than Significant Impact.
-See the response to item (a)(i) above.
+See the response to item (a)(1) above.

 Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?